Background

 #> Confidence level = 0.9

-As seen in the warning above, a current limitation when using shared_y = TRUE together with the top argument is that only the top n will be shown per facet, giving a blank value for any features that are not in the top n for that comparison.
-But, this doesn’t mean they don’t have EAF values or that the feature was not found.
-I hope to fix this limitation in the future.
+shared_y = TRUEtogether with thetopargument is that only the top n will be shown per facet, giving a blank value for any features that are not in the top n for that comparison.
+This does not mean they lack EAF values or were not found.
+This limitation may be addressed in the future.

 As a reminder from the resampling vignette, the “successess” in the legend and colors refer to whether the resampling was successful above a certain threshold.
 The plot will display whether they pass/fail if the allow_failures argument is set to TRUE in the resampling step.